mktwohy/TeachingProgrammingBasics/src/KotlinCheatSheet.md

     println(message)
     ```
-- if you want to interpolate more than just a single variable, use a ${}
+- if you want to include more than just a single variable, use a ${}
     ```kotlin
     // this program will print "my name is Michael, and next year I will be 21 years old" var age: Int